 You have probably heard the saying “The house always wins”.
-And indeed, this is the truth as after all, casinos are not charity organisations and need to turn a profit in order to cover the costs associated with paying their employees and maintaining the venue.
-Because of this, every casino game has a small built-in advantage in favour of the house, which allows gambling venues to profit from both winning and losing bets.
+Indeed, this is true because, after all, casinos are not charitable organisations and need to turn a profit in order to cover the costs associated with paying their employees and maintaining the venue.
+Because of this, every casino game includes a small built-in advantage in favour of the house, which allows gambling venues to profit regardless of whether a bet wins or loses.

-This built-in advantage is commonly referred to as vigorish, house edge or house advantage and ranges from one casino game to another.
-In some casino games, the house edge also depends on the type of bet one places.
-The house edge represents the mathematical advantage the gambling venue has over players and reflects the difference between the real probabilities or odds of winning and the casino’s payouts for winning bets in specific games.
+This built-in advantage is commonly referred to as vigorish, the house edge or house advantage and varies from one casino game to another.
+In some games, the house edge also depends on the type of bet a player places.
+The house edge represents the mathematical advantage the gambling venue has over players and reflects the difference between the true probabilities of winning and the casino’s payouts for winning bets in specific games.

-It is important to mention players can never fully offset the house edge no matter how skilled or experienced they are.
-Of course, individual gamblers can win money over short periods of time but in the long run, they are always at a loss because the house does not pay their winnings off fairly, on the basis of the true odds.
-That is why experienced players typically engage in games which have lower house advantage.
+It is important to mention that players can never fully negate the house edge, no matter how skilled or experienced they are.
+Of course, individual gamblers can win money over short periods, but in the long run they are always at a loss because the house does not pay out winnings fairly, on the basis of the true odds.
+That is why experienced players typically prefer games that have a lower house advantage.

-As far as its house edge is concerned, roulette is a mid-range game, but in this instance the house advantage differs depending on which variation of the game one plays.
-For example, in American roulette where there are two zero pockets on the wheel, the advantage of the casino is significantly higher at 5.26%.
-In comparison, European roulette, with its single-zero wheel, can be more profitable for players because the house has an advantage of 2.70% only.
-Please note the house edge in roulette remains the same despite the fact the payouts for different types of bets vary.
+As far as its house edge is concerned, roulette is a mid-range game; however, in this case the house advantage differs depending on which variation of the game you play.
+For example, in American roulette, where there are two zero pockets on the wheel, the advantage of the casino is significantly higher at 5.26%.
+In comparison, European roulette, with its single-zero wheel, can be more profitable for players because the house advantage is only 2.70%.
+Please note that the house edge in roulette remains the same even though the payouts for different types of bet vary.

 Calculating the House Edge

-Let’s demonstrate how the house edge is estimated in a game of European roulette.
+Let’s demonstrate how the house edge is calculated in a game of European roulette.
 There are 37 pockets – 36 numbered ones and a single-zero pocket.
-If you place a Straight Up bet on any given number, mathematically your chances of winning are 37 to 1.
+If you place a Straight Up bet on any given number, mathematically your chances of winning are 1 in 37 (odds of 36 to 1).
 This is what the true odds dictate.
-Yet, the casino holds players at a slight disadvantage as it pays out 35 to 1 for winning Straight Up bets.
+Yet, the casino holds players at a slight disadvantage as it pays out only 35 to 1 for winning Straight Up bets.

-To make things as simple as possible, let’s assume you have wagered £1 on every single number on the wheel, including the zero.
-You are guaranteed to win on one of the 37 numbers and have left a total of £37 in casino chips at the table.
-Yet, you will collect £36 (your original wager plus £35 in profit), regardless of which the winning number is.
-It turns out you pay £37 to win only £36 which practically means you are £1 behind.
-And don’t forget the longer you play, the greater this discrepancy will become.
+To make things as simple as possible, let’s assume you wager £1 on every single number on the wheel, including zero.
+You are guaranteed to win on one of the 37 numbers and leave a total of £37 in casino chips on the table.
+Yet, you will collect only £36 (your original wager plus £35 in profit), regardless of which number wins.
+It turns out that you pay £37 to win only £36, which effectively means you are £1 behind.
+And don’t forget, the longer you play, the greater this discrepancy becomes.

 Roulette Layout